thomasjpfan/docker-scaler/docs/service-scale.md

-# Auto-Scaling With Docker Scaler And Instrumented Metrics
+# Auto-Scaling Services With Instrumented Metrics

 *Docker Scaler* provides an alternative to using Jenkins for service scaling shown in Docker Flow Monitor's [auto-scaling tutorial](http://monitor.dockerflow.com/auto-scaling/).
 In this tutorial, we will construct a system that will scale a service based on response time.
 Here is an overview of the triggered events in our self-adapting system: